mutex023/dhARMa/src/8-C-Runtime-Led/README.txt

 8-C-Runtime-Led
 ===============================
-We now switch to bare metal C programming.
-For this the initial setup of the stack and BSS segment is done by the assembly code in start.s and then jumps to C code in main.c
+We now switch to bare metal C programming. (whew ! finally) For this the initial setup of the stack and BSS segment is done by the assembly code in start.s and then jumps to C code in main.c
 The BSS segment has to be zeroed out.